Search

 It is here, along the twisting, mist-laden ravines and gorges—crisscrossed by suspension bridges hanging precariously above the roiling blue glacial waters that carved the valley—that the soul of Tsum reveals itself: a sacred sanctuary of Buddhist traditions seamlessly interwoven into the fabric of everyday life; where walking trails are punctuated by countless chortens and lined with mani walls composed of thousands of carved stone slabs depicting deities and inscribed mantras; where prayer flags flap and flutter ceaselessly, whispering colorful prayers that are carried aloft by the Himalayan winds in an embrace as enduring as the mountains themselves.

-And it is here, too, that a remarkable project to protect and conserves this ancient heritage—the Tsum Preservation Project—is taking place for the benefit of the local communities, for the benefit of Nepal’s precious Buddhist heritage, and for the benefit of sustaining these ancient expressions of the Buddhadharma for posterity.
+And it is here, too, that a remarkable project to protect and conserve this ancient heritage—the Tsum Preservation Project—is taking place for the benefit of the local communities, for the benefit of Nepal’s precious Buddhist heritage, and for the benefit of sustaining these ancient expressions of the Buddhadharma for posterity.

 The project has been undertaken by Treasure Caretaker Training (TCT), a US-headquartered non-profit organization dedicated to working closely with nuns and monks for the preservation of the world’s remaining authentic Buddhist treasures and relics.
 TCT is led by conservator and consultant Ann Shaftel, a fellow of the International Institute for Conservation and the American Institute for Conservation, and a member of the Canadian Association of Professional Conservators.
 Since 1970, Ann has worked on the conservation of Buddhist art across the world, cooperating with monasteries, Dharma centers, museums, and universities.

 When I first visited Tsum Valley in October 2023, the conservation project was already well underway, centered on the aging Lama Guan village temple.
-Ann and her team of dedicated expert conservators had been working closely there with member of the local community, and with the careful guidance of local lamas, to rescue a veritable treasure trove—of sculptures, thankas, texts, paintings, and other artifacts—in the hope that these irreplaceable artifacts and symbols of the Buddhadharma may survive for many more years and continue to illuminate the lives and spirits of many more generations of Buddhist practitioners in Tsum.
+Ann and her team of dedicated expert conservators had been working closely there with members of the local community, and with the careful guidance of local lamas, to rescue a veritable treasure trove—of sculptures, thangkas, texts, paintings, and other artifacts—in the hope that these irreplaceable artifacts and symbols of the Buddhadharma may survive for many more years and continue to illuminate the lives and spirits of many more generations of Buddhist practitioners in Tsum.

 “The Tsum Preservation Project is a sustainable community-driven effort to preserve a centuries-old culture in the face of increasingly rapid change,” Ann explained.
 “Located in a remote region of Nepal on the Tibetan border, with no roads, no vehicles, and no shops, the traditional agrarian way of life is challenged due to its strategic location, the introduction of the internet, young people leaving for education and employment opportunities in the city, growing eco- and trek tourism, and modern paved roads advancing ever closer.”

 The local community has been guided for centuries by a married lineage holder.
 Lama Pasang, the present lineage holder, still resides in Tsum with his family.
-One of his children, Lama Jamyang Dorje, 37, is poised to take on this Dharmic legacy that encompasses four gompas in the valley.
+One of his children, Lama Dorje Jamyang, 37, is poised to take on this Dharmic legacy that encompasses four gompas in the valley.
 Meanwhile, Lama Pasang’s brother, Dungse Lama Pema, is a senior teacher at the nearby Tsum Monastery, established by the revered Tibetan tulku Thrangu Rinpoche.

 Together with a community of lay villagers and monastics, these illustrious figures are guardian’s of the valley’s history and an inestimably precious heritage.
 They also represent the living heart of the Tsum Preservation Project—an initiative that they were instrumental in conceiving.